adityabhan/Flask-CRUD/README.md

 Once the server is running, you can access the API endpoints using a tool like cURL or a web browser.

-API Endpoints
+API Endpoints<br/>

-GET /getAllStudents - Retrieve all students from the database.
+GET /getAllStudents - Retrieve all students from the database.<br/>
-GET /getStudentById?id={} - Retrieve a specific student by its ID.
+GET /getStudentById?id={} - Retrieve a specific student by its ID.<br/>
-GET /getStudentsByName - Retrieve a list of students by name.
+GET /getStudentsByName - Retrieve a list of students by name.<br/>
-GET /getStudentsByEnrollmentDate - Retrieve a list of students enrolled on or after a specific date.
+GET /getStudentsByEnrollmentDate - Retrieve a list of students enrolled on or after a specific date. <br/>
-POST /addNewStudent - Create a new student entry.
+POST /addNewStudent - Create a new student entry.<br/>
-PUT /updateStudentName - Update an existing student name.
+PUT /updateStudentName - Update an existing student name.<br/>
-DELETE /deleteStudentById - Delete an item.
+DELETE /deleteStudentById - Delete an item.<br/>

 Refer images folder for more information on API calls.